MelinaMontes/MelinaMontes/README.md

 ✨I’m currently working on  **Api Rest**

-✨I’m currently learning **Java, Spring Boot, Maven, JWT, git and other cool stuff**
+✨I’m currently learning **Java, Spring Boot, Maven, JWT, Docker & Kubernetes*

-✨I'm a bit of a Linux fan
+✨I'm a bit of a Linux fan and a self-taught learner

 ✨ All of my projects are available at [https://github.com/MelinaMontes](https://github.com/MelinaMontes), [https://gitlab.com/MelinaMontes](https://gitlab.com/MelinaMontes)